openjs-foundation/cross-project-council/GOVERNANCE.md

   with quorum of voting members.

-Pull requests that change the charter of the CPC must meet the following conditions in additon to the ones listed for changing CPC governance:
+Pull requests that change the charter of the CPC must meet the following conditions in addition to the ones listed for changing CPC governance:

 * The text of the PR must be approved by a simple majority of the voting members.
 * The text of the PR must be approved by the board.